writing-plans

 Execution Handoff

-After saving the plan, you MUST present exactly these three options using AskUserQuestion.
+After saving the plan and passing the plan review loop, you MUST present exactly these three options using AskUserQuestion.
 Do NOT omit, replace, or invent options.
 All three MUST always be shown regardless of your analysis.

 Use AskUserQuestion with these exact options: